lumy/simplon_languages_object/subject_poo_hard.md

 Your languages might not implement all design pattern asked in the subject (javascript doesn't implement Interface), in this case you'll have to adapt your code to be as close as possible as the subject but you're free to adapt the subject in this case.
+You don't have to finish the subject, by if you start it, try to go as far as possible and ask questions !

 ## SANTA’SELVES